 b.
 Distribution: Merit distributions should be given as a percentage of base salary, irrespective of FTE in any given review period, and not as a flat dollar amount, unless the unit has Office of the Provost approval for the distribution.
 Unit level merit policies must include criteria for determining whether faculty members exceed, meet, or do not meet expectations in teaching, service, and research, as applicable, and a methodology for determining when faculty meet expectations overall based on their ratings in those areas.
+Merit determinations may not be grieved except for specific allegations of process error(s) or prohibited discrimination and retaliation that materially impacted a determination.
+Neither the academic judgment and/or application of unit-level criteria of a merit determination may be grieved.
 Among faculty who meet expectations for merit raises, it is expected that there will be different levels of accomplishment in teaching, scholarship and creative activities, and service that will correspond to different merit ratings in those categories and overall.